- Effective Date: July 1, 2012

 - FAQs for Costing of NIH-Funded Core Facilities

 - Service Center Annual Rate Documentation Form (Excel)

 - Annual Service Center Financial Operating Report (PDF)

 - Request for New Service Center Form (Excel)

 Contacts and Subject Matter Experts

-Faculty of Arts and Sciences and School of Engineering and Applied Sciences – Nuala McGowan
+- Faculty of Arts and Sciences and School of Engineering and Applied Sciences – Nuala McGowan

-Harvard Medical School – Grace Shin and Brian Kimball
+- Harvard Medical School – Grace Shin

 - November 2013 – Who Must Comply section revised to clarify academic service center and exemption thresholds